-Hypertension (aka high blood pressure) is a common health issue that can sneak up on you over the years.
+Hypertension (or high blood pressure) is a common health issue that can sneak up on you over the years.
 It can also be tricky to identify — sometimes showing up with no symptoms at all.
 There are steps you can take to support healthy blood pressure, such as lifestyle changes, medication, and exercise.
 But what about massage therapy?
 Does massage lower blood pressure?

 In this post, learn about the research on massage and blood pressure, whether not it’s worth trying, and the best ways to get started.